Kristina01111000/Drws_site/README.md

 - 	9
 - check on the edited logo tomorrow, its not going immediately -> still not there, cache clearing on siteground and GH did not fix the issue -> table this for now, not sure why its not going through, try changing the size tomorrow

-- work on more comments

-send my invoice tomorrow
+send my invoice on monday b/c of holiday